bazelbuild/bazel/site/docs/windows.md

 From 0.29.0, Bazel supports building with LLVM's MSVC-compatible compiler driver (`clang-cl.exe`).

-**Requirement**: To build with Clang, you have to install **both** [LLVM](http://releases.llvm.org/download.html) and Visual C++ Build tools, because although we use `clang-cl.exe` as compiler, we still need to link to Visual C++ libraries.
+**Requirement**: To build with Clang, you have to install **both** [LLVM](http://releases.llvm.org/download.html) and Visual C++ Build tools, because although you use `clang-cl.exe` as compiler, you still need to link to Visual C++ libraries.

 Bazel can automatically detect LLVM installation on your system, or you can explicitly tell Bazel where LLVM is installed by `BAZEL_LLVM`.